 Certain population groups are more likely to be food insecure, such as lone-parent households or individuals who rely on social assistance as their main source of income, individuals who rent their home, and those who are at risk of being evicted.
 As a result, poor mental health outcomes are more pronounced amongst these groups as they attempt to navigate the chronic stress of living in financial and food insecurity.

 Food banks see the mental health impacts of food insecurity each day.
 Sharmini Fernando, the Executive Director at Syme Woolner Neighourhood and Family Centre noted that, “There is a significant group of people whose health issues are further magnified because they have lost their income, their housing or their general wellbeing.
 Many of our clients who utilize the food bank services fall into the above category and are struggling to make ends meet.
 They were struggling before but COVID has taken them further down the scale of survival.”

 She added, “Food banks are an important ‘stop-gap’ for emergencies, but they are not the answer.
 People need jobs that pay a decent wage with sick time benefits and supports.
 If we can get to that place where people have decent jobs, renters are not evicted but rather protected during hard times and if families are given a basic income to survive, the mental health outcomes would be greatly improved.”

 To support low-income households and those experiencing food insecurity, we need to think about the immediate need created by COVID-19 as well as longer-term economic impacts that are expected to lead to poorer mental health outcomes.
-As all levels of government prepare their 2021 budgets, it is critical that poverty reduction, economic resiliency, and mental health be top priorities.

 To learn more about our advocacy efforts and policy submissions for all levels of government, click here.